caseywatts/caseywatts.github.io/book/all-chapters.md

 You can have a full-on conversation with this duck out loud, in your head, or in writing.
 By explaining the situation with words, you will understand it more clearly yourself, too.
 You may realize some assumptions you're making, and be able to enunciate them.
 Often the root of the issue can be found within assumptions.

-You can choose the identity of this imagined-audience to meet your needs - they could have similar context to a coworker, or someone else like your manager, your best friend, a family member, etc. And if you can't think of an existing person who would be particularly appropriate, you can even imagine up someone new.
+You can choose the identity of this imagined-audience to meet your needs - they could have similar context to a coworker, or someone else like your manager, your best friend, a family member, etc. And if you cannot think of an existing person who would be particularly appropriate, you can even imagine up someone new.

 #### Duck vs Friend